spacebanana420/tanuki/doc/config.md

 sidecommand_start=xfconf-query -c xfwm4 -p /general/use_compositing -s false
 sidecommand_close=xfconf-query -c xfwm4 -p /general/use_compositing -s true
 ```

+These commands only apply to Xfce, though it's likely that your desktop has its own commands for disabling the compositor, or it automatically disables when a fullscreen game is opened.

+This is not necessary or possible to do under Wayland, but a proper Wayland implementation will automatically disable vsync and effects for fullscreen apps.

 <p align="center">
 <img src="../images/mamizou.png" height="220"/>